Council supports tighter regulations on sale of nicotine products

 “The unrestricted sale, display and promotion of nicotine pouches contribute to accessibility, normalization and potential health hazards,” he added.

-In March of 2024, Public Health Sudbury and Districts released an advisory alert to local health system partners sharing concerns related to nicotine pouches.
+In March, PHSD released an advisory alert to local health system partners, sharing concerns related to nicotine pouches.

 Letters were sent to education directors, educators and parents to increase awareness, stated Lapierre.

-At the April 18 meeting the board strongly encouraged the Government of Ontario to immediately follow the Government of British Columbia and the Government of Québec ways of exclusively selling nicotine products in pharmacies, “specifically behind the counter.”
+At its April 18 meeting the board “strongly” encouraged the Government of Ontario to “immediately” follow the Government of British Columbia and the Government of Québec to exclusively sell nicotine products in pharmacies, “specifically behind the counter.”

-After reviewing the letter by Lapierre the municipality of St. Charles supported the recommendations and sent a copy of their passed resolutions to the Premier of Ontario Doug Ford, the Deputy Premier and Minister of Health Sylvia Jones, their local MPP, the Association of Municipalities of Ontario, the Public Health Sudbury and Districts and all Ontario municipalities.
+After reviewing Lapierre’s letter, the municipality of St. Charles supported the recommendations and sent a copy of its resolutions to the Premier of Ontario Doug Ford, Deputy Premier and Minister of Health Sylvia Jones, their local MPP, the Association of Municipalities of Ontario, PHSD and all Ontario municipalities.

-Minto council unanimously supported Anderson’s motion to endorse the letter from St. Charles.
+Minto council unanimously passed Anderson’s motion to support the St. Charles resolution.

 Reporter